The idea behind big O notation

 If this seems abstract so far, that's because it is.
 Let's look at some examples.

 This function runs in time (or "constant time") relative to its input.
-The input array could be 1 item or 1,000 items, but this function would still just require one "step."
+The input vector could be 1 item or 1,000 items, but this function would still just require one "step."

-This function runs in time (or "linear time"), where n is the number of items in the array.
-If the array has 10 items, we have to print 10 times.
+This function runs in time (or "linear time"), where n is the number of items in the vector.
+If the vector has 10 items, we have to print 10 times.
 If it has 1,000 items, we have to print 1,000 times.

 N could be the actual input, or the size of the input

-Both of these functions have runtime, even though one takes an integer as its input and the other takes an array:
+Both of these functions have runtime, even though one takes an integer as its input and the other takes a vector:

 Drop the constants